Houston Cemetery Tours

-We offer over 1 dozen different 5-hour long cemetery tours.
+We offer over 1 dozen different 5-hour long Houston Cemetery Tours.
 These are divided by geography.
-Each tour contains a variety of cemeteries, including prominent, historic, and ethnic minority cemeteries such as Asian, African American, Hispanic, and or Jewish cemeteries.
-Each tour will include unique artwork and narratives about the history of the cemetery.
+Each tour contains a variety of cemeteries, including prominent, historic, and ethnic minority cemeteries such as Asian, African American, Hispanic, and/or Jewish cemeteries.
+Each cemetery tour will include unique artwork and narratives about the history of the cemetery.
 The cemeteries are listed in alphabetical order within each category below.

 We go to over 100 cemeteries.
 These include active, abandoned, and occasionally lost cemeteries.
 Lost cemeteries are cemeteries that are not visible to the public because they may be submerged under water, overgrown with weeds and brush, and or on private grounds.
 Many of these cemeteries are in former unincorporated towns, such as Alief, Almeda, Barrett Station, Fairbanks, Genoa, and Riceville that Houston annexed.
 Other cemeteries are in formerly incorporated towns, such as Harrisburg and Magnolia Park that agreed to be taken over by Houston after World War I. Some of the cemeteries are in separate cities such as Deer Park, Missouri City, Pasadena, Pearland, Spring, Sugar Land, Tomball, and Webster.
 Most are in Harris County, although not necessarily in Houston.
 A few cemeteries are in Brazoria County, Chambers County, Fort Bend County, and Montgomery County.

-Number of Cemeteries on Each Tour –With the exception of Tour N, each tour includes at least 7 cemeteries on the tours within I-610 and 6 cemeteries on the tours if they are outside of I-610 as more time is necessary to travel to them.
+Number of Cemeteries on Each Tour – Each tour within I-610, A, B, and C, includes at least 9 cemeteries and or sites.
+With the exception of Tour N, all other tours have at least 6 cemeteries on the tours if they are outside of I-610 as more time is necessary to travel to them.
 We may also include some cemeteries that we have recently discovered and have not yet included on our website.
+Some tours have more than 10 cemeteries.
 Please feel free to enlighten us with any additional cemeteries that you know.

 Etiquette – Remember that we must always be deferential to any service, ceremony, burial, and internment that may occur.
 Please be modest in the loudness of your speech and behavior.
 Be careful when walking in abandoned cemeteries as the ground is uneven and unpaved.